upstate-sanford-lab/web_app_lymphocyte/static/readme.md

-### create folders under statics folder, as the tree structure below before using: (they store temp files)
+### create folders under static folder, as the tree structure below before using: (they store temp files)

 ```bash
 ./static/